Me: It’s Kinda, actually.

 By the end of it, Sue has been baffled into submission.

 Sue: Answers on a postcard, please.
-OK, I admit defeat.
+Okay, I admit defeat.
 I’m lost.
-I haven’t got a clue what’s going on anymore.
+I haven’t got a clue what’s going on any more.
 I’m enjoying it but what the hell was that all about?
 Why the modern clock on the plinth?
 And why the hot coals?

 Me It wasn’t hot coals.
 That was just a video effect.

 We decide to save the final part of Kinda for the following day, when Sue’s brain has had a chance to cool down.
 Now, if only I still had that delta wave augmenter I knocked up last Christmas.

 Sue: That’s where the cliffhanger should have been.
 When the screen went white.
 The director missed a trick, there.